rtamalin/scc-hypervisor-collector/doc/man/scc-hypervisor-collector.1.md

 **~/.config/scc-hypervisor-collector/**
 : Default configuration directory containing YAML configuration files, merged together in lexical sort order.
+Directory and files must be owned by, and only accessible by, the user running the **scc-hypervisor-collector(5)** command.

 **~/scc-hypervisor-collector.log**
 : Default log file which will be automatically rotated and compressed if it gets too large.
+Log files must be owned by, and only accessible by, the user running the **scc-hypervisor-collector(5)** command.
+  Will be created with appropriate permissions if no log file exists.

 **/var/lib/scchvc/.config/scc-hypervisor-collector/**
 : Configuration directory that the **scc-hypervisor-collector.service(8)**
   checks for configuration settings.
+Directory and files must be owned by, and only accessible by, the **scchvc** user.

 **/var/lib/scchvc/scc-hypervisor-collector.log**
 : The log file used by the **scc-hypervisor-collector.service(8)**.
+  Log files must be owned by, and only accessible by, the **scchvc** user.
+  Will be created with appropriate permissions if no log file exists.

 # AUTHORS